FESOM/fesom2_doc/doc/temporal_discretization.rst

 .. math::
    h^{n+1/2}(T^{n+1/2}-T^{*})=\tau(K_{33}\partial_z(T^{n+1/2}-T^*)+K_{33}\partial_zT^*)|^t_b.

 Here :math:`R_T` contains all advection terms and the terms due to the diffusion tensor except for the diagonal term with :math:`K_{33}`.
-The preliminary computation of :math:`T^*` are necessary to guarantee that a uniform tracer distribution stays uniform (some significant digits will be lost otherwise).
+The preliminary computation of :math:`T^*` is necessary to guarantee that a uniform tracer distribution stays uniform (some significant digits will be lost otherwise).